microsoft/nni/docs/en_US/bohbAdvisor.md

 ## 1. Introduction
 BOHB is a robust and efficient hyperparameter tuning algorithm mentioned in [reference paper](https://arxiv.org/abs/1807.01774).
 BO is the abbreviation of Bayesian optimization and HB is the abbreviation of Hyperband.

 BOHB relies on HB(Hyperband) to determine how many configurations to evaluate with which budget, but it **replaces the random selection of configurations at the beginning of each HB iteration by a model-based search(Byesian Optimization)**.
 Once the desired number of configurations for the iteration is reached, the standard successive halving procedure is carried out using these configurations.
-We keep track of the performance of all function evaluations g(x, b) + \epsilon of configurations x on all budgets b to use as a basis for our models in later iterations.
+We keep track of the performance of all function evaluations g(x, b) of configurations x on all budgets b to use as a basis for our models in later iterations.

-Below we are divided into two parts to introduce the BOHB process:
+Below we divide introduction of the BOHB process into two parts:

-* (1) HB(Hyperband):
+### HB (Hyperband)

 We follow Hyperband’s way of choosing the budgets and continue to use SuccessiveHalving, for more details, you can refer to the [Hyperband in NNI](hyperbandAdvisor.md) and [reference paper of Hyperband](https://arxiv.org/abs/1603.06560).
 This procedure is summarized by the pseudocode below.

 ![](../img/bohb_1.png)

-* (2) BO(Bayesian Optimization):
+### BO (Bayesian Optimization)

 The BO part of BOHB closely resembles TPE, with one major difference: we opted for a single multidimensional KDE compared to the hierarchy of one-dimensional KDEs used in TPE in order to better handle interaction effects in the input space.

 Tree Parzen Estimator(TPE): uses a KDE(kernel density estimator) to model the densities.

 ![](../img/bohb_2.png)

 To fit useful KDEs, we require a minimum number of data points Nmin; this is set to d + 1 for our experiments, where d is the number of hyperparameters.
 To build a model as early as possible, we do not wait until Nb = |Db|, the number of observations for budget b, is large enough to satisfy q · Nb ≥ Nmin.
-Instead, after initializing with Nmin + 2 random configurations (line 3), we choose the
+Instead, after initializing with Nmin + 2 random configurations, we choose the

 ![](../img/bohb_3.png)